mfherbst/asedftk/docs/installation.md

    The latter are installed inside a conda environment managed by [Conda.jl](https://github.com/JuliaPy/Conda.jl/).
-   If you have already used your Julia installation beforehand, this might have side effects, see the note below.
+   If you have already used your Julia installation beforehand, this step might have side effects, see the note below.
 1. To use asedftk first activate Julia's conda environment using `conda activate ~/.julia/conda/3`, then use the `python-jl` wrapper whenever you want to run a python script making use of asedftk.